 Yes.
 If you cannot currently get private health insurance because of your medical condition and you have been uninsured for at least 6 months, you have access to a temporary national “high-risk pool.”
 This pool provides insurance coverage with financial assistance from the government.
 This will lower your insurance premiums.

-Starting in 2014, the law will not allow health insurance companies to deny coverage to any American citizens or legal residents for any reasons.
+The law does not allow health insurance companies to deny coverage to any American citizens or legal residents for any reasons.

 I already have health insurance from my employer.
 Can I keep it?

 Yes, many Americans continue to get health insurance from their employers.
 The law offers options for people who:

 - do not get health insurance at work.